WilcoSp/ms-prettify/readme.md

 An module to convert MS to human readable time and Human readable time to MS, with advanced options.

 # Note
-- Needs Node JS V - 14 at least.
+- Needs Node JS V-14 or above.

-# Why ?
+# Why?
 - Easy to use.
 - Advanced options for manipulating the reult.
-- Support for both TypeScript and JavaScript
+- Support for both TypeScript and JavaScript.

-# How ?
+# How?
 ```js
 const pms = require('ms-prettify').default;
 // import pms from 'ms-prettify'; // for TypeScript